risevest/octonet/docs/Consumer.md

     @inject(WALLET_TAG) private walletRepo: IFundWallet;

-    @subscribe('fund') //listens on topic = wallet.fund
+    //listens on subject = wallet.fund
+    @subscribe('fund')
     executeWalletFunding(amount: number): void {
         this.walletRepo.fund(amount);
     }

-    @subscribe('withdraw') //listens on topic = wallet.withdraw
+    //listens on subject = wallet.withdraw
+    @subscribe('withdraw')
     eexecuteWalletWithdrawal(amount): void {
         this.walletRepo.withdraw(amount);
     }
 }
 ```

-The handlers listen on topics = `streamName.subscribeName`
+The handlers listen on subject = `streamName.subscribeName`

 ### Step 5: Creating group middleware and handler middleware

 A middleware is a function that receives data from the stream, does some processes and and returns the updated data which would be used by the next middleware or the final handler function.

 We have 2 types of middleware

 - **Handler middleware**: These functions run before the handler they are specified in.
 Then handler function will be run only after all middleware are run.
 - **Group middleware:** These middle are common to all handlers in a class and will run before all the handler middleware.

 The order in which the function are run are

 ```
 groupMiddleware -> handlerMiddleware -> Handler
 ```